SSWConsulting/SSW.Rules.Content/rules/create-friendly-short-urls/rule.md

 ---

 Readability of URLs is important, so you should consider making a short URL.
-However, it is not just making the length as short as possible - it should be friendly.
+However, it is not just making the length as **short** as possible - it should be **friendly**.

 <!--endintro-->

-If you use a unfriendly link people can't see what they are clicking through to.
+If you use a unfriendly and long link people can't see what they are clicking through to.
 In fact, this is what most spammers rely on.

 ::: greybox
 blogs.msdn.com/b/briankel/archive/2010/06/25/now-available-visual-studio-2010-rtm-virtual-machine-with-sample-data-and-hands-on-labs.aspx